 MORE

-This USATF certified course is pleasantly scenic.
-The race starts and finishes on the Virginia Creeper Trail near the Abingdon Trailhead which is at the junction of Green Springs Road and the Virginia Creeper Trail.
+The course is pleasantly scenic.
+The race starts and finishes on the Virginia Creeper Trail near the Abingdon Trailhead which is at the junction of Green Springs Road and the Virginia Creeper Trail, in Abingdon, Virginia.
 The race is run on the Virginia Creeper Trail, a former railroad bed.
 The Trail is flat to gentle grade, with a soft running surface (plus the occasional wooden trestle).
-This course is two out-and-back segments on the Trail.
-The first turnaround is approximately 1 mile south of the Alvarado Station Trailhead, the second turn around is approximately .1 miles from the Abingdon Trialhead, and the third turnaround is at the Watauga Trailhead.
-Runners come to/thru the Watauga Trailhead three times (miles 3.6, 15.6, 22.6) and the Alvarado Station Trailhead twice (approx. miles 8.5 and 10.7).
-Those locations have car/parking access which makes them wonderful spots for family and friends to photograph and cheer their runners on to an excellent finish.
+The course is two out-and-back segments on the Trail.
+The first turnaround is approximately 1 mile south of the Alvarado Station Trailhead, the second turnaround is approximately .1 miles south of the Abingdon Trailhead, and the third turnaround is at the Watauga Trailhead.
+Runners come to/thru the Watauga Trailhead three times (at miles 3.6, 15.6, 22.6) and the Alvarado Station Trailhead twice (approx. miles 8.5 and 10.7).
+Those locations have car/parking access which makes them wonderful access points for family and friends to photograph and cheer their runners on to an excellent finish.
 Aid stations (every 3 – 3.5 miles) and the finish line will have water, sports drink, refreshments and homemade goodies.

 LESS